-The Victorian Government has requested the Australian Energy Market Commission (AEMC) to make changes to the National Electricity Rules (NER) by way of a jurisdictional derogation.1 The requested rule change would extend for up to three years in Victoria the effect of an existing derogation from some of the metering provisions in chapter 7 of the NER.
+The Australian Energy Market Commission (AEMC) has determined to make changes to the National Electricity Rules (NER) by way of a jurisdictional derogation.1 The Victorian Government requested a rule change that would extend for up to three years in Victoria the effect of an existing derogation from some of the metering provisions in chapter 7 of the NER.
 The Commission has determined that it should make the rule proposed by the Victorian Government, with some minor amendments relating to the commencement date, triggers for expiry and definitions.
+The rule as made is in the same form as the draft rule.

 The existing derogation, which is set out in rule 9.9B, was put in place to allow the rollout of advanced metering infrastructure (AMI) in Victoria.
 It makes distribution businesses exclusively responsible for metering services2 for Victorian small electricity customers,3 meaning that retailers are prevented from providing these services.
-Distribution businesses also control related services that are enabled by AMI meters.4 The existing derogation is due to expire on 31 December 2013.
+Distribution businesses also control access to the related services that are enabled by AMI meters.4 The existing derogation will expire on 31 December 2013.

 If the derogation is not extended, the metering rules that are currently derogated away from in Victoria would come into force.
-That means that - nominally at least - retailers would be able to provide metering services to small customers, and would also control access to the related services that are enabled by AMI meters.
-The Victorian Government argues that for retailer provision of metering services to occur in practice, a number of processes and systems would need to be developed.
+This would mean that - nominally at least - retailers would be able to provide metering services to small customers, and would also control access to the related services that are enabled by AMI meters.
+The Victorian Government argues that for retailer provision of metering services to occur in practice, while at the same time realising the expected benefits of the Victorian AMI program, a number of processes and systems would need to be developed.

-It is intended that such processes and systems will be established as part of the national framework for competition in metering and related services for residential and small business customers - see section 1.4.2 below.
+It is intended that many of these processes and systems will be established as part of the national framework for competition in metering and related services for residential and small business customers - see section 1.4.3 below.
 However, the national framework will not be established before the current derogation expires.

 The Victorian Government has stated its concern that, without a national framework in place, allowing retailers to become responsible for small customer metering services in Victoria from January 2014 would have a number of detrimental impacts.
-These relate to a possible loss of benefits from the AMI program, the lack of adequate customer protection arrangements and the costs of establishing specific Victorian arrangements to accommodate contestable metering services.
+These relate to a possible loss of benefits from Victoria's AMI program, the lack of adequate customer protection arrangements and the costs of establishing specific Victorian arrangements to accommodate contestable metering services.

-A jurisdictional derogation modifies the application of the rules in a participating derogation.
+1 A jurisdictional derogation modifies the application of the rules in a participating jurisdiction.
 The AEMC can make a jurisdictional derogation at the request of the jurisdiction's Minister but must have regard to certain other matters, as well as the normal rule making test - see section 2.5.2.

-Throughout, metering services means providing, installing and maintaining the metering installation and providing data management services.
+2 Throughout, metering services means providing, installing and maintaining the metering installation and providing data management services.

-Customers at connection points where the consumption is less than 160 MWh per annum.
+3 Customers at connection points where the consumption is less than 160 MWh per annum.
 In practice, residential and small business customers.

-Throughout, related services means services that are enabled by the functionality of advanced meters, such as remote de-energisation and direct load control.
+4 Throughout, related services means services that are enabled by the functionality of advanced meters, such as remote de-energisation and direct load control.

-The Victorian Government is therefore seeking a new derogation that would preserve distribution business exclusivity for small customer metering services for a maximum of three years, or until national arrangements for competition in metering and related services are implemented.
+The Victorian Government therefore sought a new derogation that would preserve distribution business exclusivity for small customer metering services for a maximum of three years, or until national arrangements for competition in metering and related services are implemented.